jcurl/RJCP.DLL.SerialPortStream/BUILD.md

 ### 2.2 Building the libnserial Library

-You should install the latest version of libnserial.
+You should install the latest version of `libnserial`.
 The package for Ubuntu is given on the release pages.
 For other Operating Systems, build and install from sources (see the folder `dll\serialunix` for more information).